stax76/OpenWithPlusPlus/README.md

 ### File Types

-Specifies for which file types the menu is shown.
+Specifies for which file types the menu is shown, all files are defined with *.* .

 ### Path